Student Services Office

 NCHE can explain your child’s school rights and tell you how to contact the local liaison in your school district.
 The local liaison can help enroll your child in school and make sure that your child receives the help that he/she needs.

-Blessings in A Back Pack - Grand Ledge
+Blessings in a Back Pack

 Career Pathways